Koyle1/Leipzig_Math_ML_Internship_SS25_RL_Counterexamples/README.md

 This project tries to improve upon the approach by Adam Zsolt Wagner (2021) for constructing counterexamples to conjectures in combinatorics using reinforcement learning.

+## Repository Overview

+The repository contains the following elements:
+- AMCS: Contains the Adaptive Monte Carlo Search algorithms including the score calculation, the amcs file and the nmcs file.
+- combinatorics_25: Contains our implemented model including
+  -  model callbacks
+  -  the implementation of environment
+  -  the model itself
+  -  log statistics & wandb logs
+- wagner_combinatorics: reduced and improved version of Wagner's approach

 ## Project Overview

 Wagner showed that reinforcement learning can be used to generate constructions and counterexamples to mathematical conjectures in combinatorics.